 MINIMUM JOB QUALIFICATIONS:

-7+ years in IT as a business analyst in a customer facing role or direct domain experience in an academic and/or healthcare setting; clinical trials or basic research experience a plus.
+6-7 years in IT as a business analyst in a customer facing role or direct domain experience in an academic and/or healthcare environment; clinical or basic research experience a plus.

-Experience in collaborating with cross-functional teams of 10 or more indirect resources, including directing the work of user and business representatives within workgroups
+Experience in collaborating with cross-functional teams of 10 or more indirect resources (clinical, technical, administrative), including directing the work of user and business representatives within workgroups

 2+ years demonstrated project management experience